 This winery and microbrewery offers tastings, archery, laser clay shooting, pétanque, a sandpit and a giant chessboard.

 Wander steep pathways through privately owned rainforest, wetlands and gardens scattered with sculpture.
+Cash only.

 This interesting little gallery showcases the work of local artists.
 It's worth dropping by just to scour the gift shop for treasures.